sagemath/sagewiki_to_gh-2022-10-10/padicSageDays/Projects/nthRoots.md

 Still needs to be editted for syntax conventions, error messages, examples, and documentation.
 Also requires optimization and improved code.

-Code should eventually be replaced by superior code by Sebastian Pancratz; requires Flint 2 to be incorporated into Sage.
+Code should eventually be replaced by superior C code by Sebastian Pancratz; requires Flint 2 to be incorporated into Sage.